Countly/countly-server/README.md

 **HEY!
 We're hiring:** Countly is looking for full stack node.js developers to work on its core platform.
 [Click this link for job description](https://count.ly/full-stack-node-js-developer/)

 ##What's Countly?
-[Countly](http://count.ly) is an innovative, real-time, open source mobile analytics and push notifications platform.
-It collects data from mobile phones, tablets, [Apple Watch](http://blog.count.ly/post/119031457543/countly-on-apple-watch) and other internet-connected devices, and visualizes this information to analyze mobile application usage and end-user behavior.
-There are two parts of Countly: the server that collects and analyzes data, and mobile SDK that sends this data.
+[Countly](http://count.ly) is an innovative, real-time, open source mobile analytics, [push notifications](http://count.ly/push-notifications) and [crash reporting](http://count.ly/crash-reports) platform powering nearly 3000 mobile applications.
+It collects data from mobile phones, tablets, Apple Watch and other internet-connected devices, and visualizes this information to analyze mobile application usage and end-user behavior.
+There are two parts of Countly: the server that collects and analyzes data, and a mobile SDK that sends this data.

-This repository includes Countly Community Edition.
+This repository includes Countly Community Edition (server side).
 For more information other versions (e.g Enterprise Edition), see [comparison of different Countly editions](https://count.ly/compare)

 ![Countly dashboard screenshot](http://a.fsdn.com/con/app/proj/countly/screenshots/dashboard_without_realtime.png)

 ##Supported devices

 [Countly](http://count.ly) supports top-notch devices, including iOS, Android and Windows Phone.
-You can find a list of [officially and community supported Countly SDK libraries here](https://count.ly/resources/source/download-sdk).
+You can find a list of [official and community supported Countly SDK libraries here](https://count.ly/resources/source/download-sdk).
 Each SDK has its own installation instructions.

 ##Installing & upgrading Countly server